nicm42/100-days-of-code-v2/log3.md

 **Day 24: 1st May 2021**
 I started on converting Guess the Number to TypeScript.
 By which I mean I opened it, realised my Jest tests were terrible, so spent the day splitting the JavaScript into separate files and then trying to get the tests all working.
 I eventually managed to sort it out and get 100% coverage.
 I was so used to testing React that testing JavaScript was suddenly quite weird.
 Having looked at the game quite a bit I can find some other things to improve, but one thing at a time!

+**Day 25: 2nd May 2021**
+Converting to TypeScript didn't take long.
+Although I discovered there's things you have to do to deal with DOM elements, which weren't mentioned in the Scrimba course.
+I then tidied up the HTML and JS, and updated SASS to use @use instead of @import.
+And added some tests in Cypress.
+I think it's done now, I just need to come back to it with a fresh brain tomorrow to double check and see if I can build it in Netlify, rather than including the dist folder on GitHub.